ociaw/smolwik/README.md

 (via [pulldown-cmark](https://pulldown-cmark.github.io/pulldown-cmark/cheat-sheet.html)) upon each page load.

 # License
-The `smolwik` software itself is licensed under AGPL 3.0, however, the templates and assets included are licensed under the less-restrictive BSD 2-Clause License.
+The `smolwik` software itself is licensed under AGPL 3.0; however, the templates and assets included are licensed under the less-restrictive BSD 2-Clause License.
 This allows private customization of how the wiki looks and feels, while ensuring the core backend software stays Free.

 Rough Idea:

 # Similar software
-If you like the idea of a database-less wiki, but want to look at other options, here are a few alternatives that fill a similar niche:
+If you like the idea of a database-less wiki but want to look at other options, here are a few alternatives that fill a similar niche:
 - [DokuWiki](https://www.dokuwiki.org/dokuwiki) - Written in PHP
 - [deadwiki](https://crates.io/crates/deadwiki) - Written in Rust, but is unmaintained and archived